 Students may register for courses through the online registration system during the registration period set in the academic calendar, usually beginning in November (for spring courses) and April (for fall courses).
 All students are provided with a registration appointment time, which is a designated date and time at which they may begin using the registration system.
 Students may continue to access this system to modify their schedules through the end of the add period.
-All freshmen will be registered by the foundation department advisor for both semesters of the freshman year, and may not make schedule changes without approval of the foundation department chairs or academic advisor.
 Because of the prescribed nature of the coursework in these programs, students in the MPS and MBA/MA programs will be registered by the School for Professional and Continuing Studies.

 The Schedule of Courses is published twice per year prior to registration for the fall and spring semesters.
 Please consult the schedule for further registration instructions and details.